seniorjoinu/reliable-udp/README.md

     // try to get data from receive queue val data = rudp2.receive()
-    if (data != null) received++ // if there is data - unblock, if there is no - try again }
+    if (data != null) received++ // if there is data - increment, if there is no - try again }

 println("Data transmitted")